toomuchdesign/re-reselect/examples/1-join-selectors.md

 /*
  * Solution 2: one selector shared by all countries
- * Problem: calling a second different country invalidates the cache of the first one */ const getCountryData = createSelector( getWorldData,
+ * Problem: each call to a different country invalidates
+ * the cache of the previous one
+ */
+const getCountryData = createSelector( getWorldData,